slopp/snowreport/README.md

 ## Future Work

-- [ ] Figure out how to use dagster partitions.
+- [ ] Figure out how to use Dagster partitions.
 - [ ] Once the ski season begins, update the code to show snowfall totals, predictions, and trail status.
 - [ ] Add a resort facts table.
 - [ ] Cost